Chair: Bryan J. Pfister

-Prerequisite: BME 302, (BME 303 or R120 102), BME 304, MATH 222 and MTSE 301.
+Prerequisites: BME 302, (BME 303 or R120 102 or BIOL 201), BME 304, MATH 222 and (MTSE 301 or MTEN 201).
 This course is an introduction to the field of tissue engineering as a therapeutic approach to treating damaged or diseased tissues in the biotechnology industry.
 In essence, new and functional living tissue can be fabricated by delivering cells, scaffolds, DNA, proteins, and/or protein fragments at surgery.
 This course will cover the advances in the fields of cell biology, molecular biology, material science and their relationship towards developing novel "tissue engineered" therapies.

 BME 451.
 Biomechanics I. 3 credits, 3 contact hours (3;0;0).

-Prerequisites: BME 302, MECH 236 and MECH 320.
+Prerequisites: MECH 236; BME 321.
 Tensor analysis.
 Kinematics of continuous media.
 Stress.
 The elastic solid.
 Newtonian fluid.
 Conservation principles of mass, momentum and energy.
 Viscometric flows.
 Formulation of constitutive equations.
 Applications to the modeling of bone and other living tissues.

 BME 452.
 Mechanical Behavior and Performance of Biomaterials.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: BME 302, BME 304, MATH 222, MATH 337, MATH 279, and MECH 320.
+Prerequisites: BME 302, BME 304, MATH 222, (MATH 279 or MATH 333), and BME 321.
 Biomaterial selection and performance is essential to the design and implementation of most any biomedical application.
 Students will learn about important properties of materials for use in the body and failure modes of applied biomaterials.
 Material behavior will be reviewed, including the generalized Hooke's Law, and new concepts will be introduced including thermal strain, surface properties, and viscoelasticity.
 Material biocompatibility will be introduced in regards to body responses including cell and tissue interaction, toxicity and safety.

 BME 471.
 Principles of Medical Imaging.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: BME 302 and MECH 320.
+Prerequisites: BME 302 and (MECH 320 or BME 321).
 Introduction to Computer Aided Designing and analysis as applied to biomedical engineering design programs.
 Topics include theoretical insight into the process of design and geometrical modeling and design using industry standard CAD (Computer Aided Design) software packages.
-The course will also include several projects involving the applicaiton of design principles to standard problems in biomedical design.
+The course will also include several projects involving the application of design principles to standard problems in biomedical design.

 BME 489.
 Medical Instrumentation.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: BME 372, BME 310.
+Prerequisites: BME 301 and (BME 210 or BME 310).
 This course covers the hardware and instrumentation needed to measure variables from different physiological systems.
 The following topics will be taught: electrodes, sensors and transducers.
 Bioelectric amplifiers, electrical safety and computing.
 Applications include the study and design of instrumentation for measurement of the ECG, EEG, EMG, respiratory system, nervous system in general.

 BME 491.
 Research and Independent Study I. 3 credits, 3 contact hours (0;0;3).